mathemage/AlphaZero-presentation/handout/README.md

 ### Requirements

-The presentation was made using LaTeX.
+The handout was made using LaTeX.

 To compile the handout, you must